phiresky/sqlite-zstd/README.md

     Note that passing dictionary as an int is recommended, since then the dictionary only has to be prepared once.

     is_text specifies whether to output the data as text or as a blob.
 Note that when outputting as text the encoding depends on the sqlite database encoding.

+    compact must be specified when the compress function was also called with compact.

 -   `zstd_train_dict(agg, dict_size: int, sample_count: int) -> blob`